This post may contain affiliate links. Please see our disclosure policy.

 Elegant restaurant foods always feel like a treat.
 What if you could easily make them at home?
 My homemade pan fried crab cakes are the BEST!
 These Maryland style crab cakes are loaded with lumps of crab, little filler, and a deliciously crispy exterior!
 Learn how to make crab cakes that your family and friends will love!

-For more seafood recipes, try this Butter Poached Lobster or Pan Seared Shrimp!
+For more seafood recipes, try this Butter Poached Lobster, Crab Stuffed Shrimp, and Pan Seared Shrimp!

 There is often lots of debate on what makes the best crab cakes.
 What type of meat do you use, what fillers, and how do you cook them?
 Well, I like to use a mix of fresh lump crab meat, fresh herbs, breadcrumbs in this classic crab cake recipe!